 You may have heard people say that you have a right to refuse a breath test or a blood test when pulled over on suspicion of drunk driving.
 In one sense, that is technically true.
 You can refuse to take the test.
 However, Tennessee does use implied consent laws.
-This means that you can still be arrested under these laws for refusing to cooperate with police.
+This means that you can still be arrested under these laws for refusing to cooperate with the police.

 Though being arrested under the implied consent laws is not exactly the same as being arrested for drunk driving, you can face the following penalties:

 -- For a first offense, your driver's license can be revoked for a year.

 -- For a second offense, you can lose your license for two years.

 -- If you were also involved in a car accident that injured someone else, you can lose your license for two years.

 -- If you were involved in a wreck that caused someone's death, then your license can be revoked for five years.